Withnail and I: Shepperton

-Soundtrack
+Music

-Original music for the film was composed by David Dundas and Rick Wentworth.

-The film features a rare appearance of a recording by the Beatles, whose 1968 song "While My Guitar Gently Weeps" plays as Withnail and Marwood return to London and find Presuming Ed in the bath.
-The song, which was written and sung by George Harrison, was able to be included in the soundtrack due to Harrison's involvement in the film as one of the producers.
+The film score was composed by David Dundas and Rick Wentworth.
+The film features a rare appearance of a recording by the Beatles, whose 1968 song "While My Guitar Gently Weeps" plays as the titular duo return to London and find Presuming Ed in the bath.
+The song, written and sung by George Harrison, was able to be included in the soundtrack due to Harrison's involvement as a producer.